stephengold/jme3-maze/README.md

 + Cris (aka "t0neg0d") for creating tonegodGUI and adapting it to my needs
 + the creators of (and contributors to) the following software:
     + Adobe Photoshop Elements
-    + the Blender 3D animation suite
+    + the Blender 3-D animation suite
-    + the FindBugs source code analyzer
+    + the FindBugs source-code analyzer
-    + the Git and Subversion revision control systems
+    + the Git revision-control system and GitK commit viewer
     + the Google Chrome web browser
+    + the Gradle build tool
     + the Java compiler, standard doclet, and runtime environment
     + jMonkeyEngine and the jME3 Software Development Kit
     + LWJGL, the Lightweight Java Game Library
-    + the MakeHuman 3D character creation tool
+    + the MakeHuman 3-D character creation tool
+    + the Markdown document conversion tool
-    + Microsoft Windows
+    + Microsoft Windows 7 Professional
     + the NetBeans integrated development environment
-    + the PMD source code analyzer
+    + the PMD source-code analyzer
+    + the Subversion revision-control system
     + the WinMerge differencing and merging tool

 I am grateful to JFrog, Google, and Github for providing free hosting for the